isayakmondal/accounts-receivables-dashbaord/README.md

-# HighRadius Internship
+# Accounts Receivalbes Dashboard

-**This Project is done for HighRadius(HRC) as a part of Winter Internship Program 2022.**
+**This Project is done as a part of my Winter Internship Program 2022.**

-In this internship the time frame has been divided into two phases where:
-## Phase 1: (Project)
-In the first phase I built a machine learning model that automates `account receivables` given a dataset/data(supervised machine learning).
-We have to understand the data, preprocess the data, execute feature engineering and finally train a model to predict `account receivables`.
+In the initial phase of the project, I developed a machine learning model to automate the process of managing account receivables.
+This involved analyzing and understanding the dataset, preprocessing the data, performing feature engineering, and training a supervised machine learning model to predict account receivables.

-## Phase 2: (Milestone I and II)
-In this phase I built a full stack `Invoice Management Application` using `ReactJs, JDBC, Java, JSP and SQL` which include:
-- Visualize Data in the form of grids.
-- Performing `CRUD` operations on each data.
-- Performing searching operations on the invoices.
+In the subsequent phases, I completed Milestone I and Milestone II by building a comprehensive Invoice Management Application.
+This application was developed using various technologies such as ReactJs, JDBC, Java, JSP, and SQL.
+The application provides features such as visualizing data in grid format, performing CRUD (Create, Read, Update, Delete) operations on invoices, and enabling searching operations on the invoices.